codeigniter4/CodeIgniter4/user_guide_src/source/database/configuration.rst

 DSN in Universal Manner
 ^^^^^^^^^^^^^^^^^^^^^^^

-You can also set a Data Source Name in universal manner (URL like).
+You can also set a DSN in universal manner (URL like).
 In that case DSNs must have this prototype:

 .. literalinclude:: configuration/003.php
     :lines: 11-14